Lafangey

 Lafangey is a 2022 Pakistani Urdu-language horror-comedy drama film directed by Abdul Khaliq Khan who also wrote the screenplay.
-It starrs Sami Khan, Saleem Meiraj, Mani alongside Mubeen Gabol and Nazish Jahangir.
+It starrs Sami Khan, Saleem Meiraj, Mani, Mubeen Gabol and Nazish Jahangir.
 According to media reports, the film is an unofficial remake of 2017 Indian Telugu-language film Anando Brahma.
 It was released on 10 July 2022 on the occasion of Eid-ul-Azha and received poor reviews from critics.
-The film was initially rejected by the Central Board of Film Censors.
+The film was initially rejected by the Central Board of Film Censors for its use of "very vulgar language".